 Do not to set super high expectations for yourself.
 Your time at home might seem like a great opportunity to start a side hustle or write your first novel, but don’t set too many goals.
 This is not likely to be a time of productivity (although kudos to you if it is).
 Respect yourself and your workload.

 Even though you might not be able to hang out with people, be sure to go outside and get active at least one time a day.
 Vitamin D is not only good for your health but Psychology Today says it’s linked to your mood.
 If you don’t feel comfortable going outside, there are also tons of YouTube videos for at-home workouts to get you up and active.

 Tip #4: Keep a healthy diet.

-In the same vein of establishing a daily routine, it’s important to establish a healthy diet while you’re in quarantine.
+It's important to establish a healthy diet while you're quarantine.
 It can be tempting to indulge in sweet treats and snacks all day while you’re home alone and bored, but it’s important to keep yourself healthy physically as well as mentally.

 Tip #5: Don’t spend too much time on your phone.

 Stay up-to-date on the pandemic but take mental breaks from your phone.
 The constant bombardment of bad news can build up and affect your mental health over time.
 There’s a lot going on, so be sure to take breaks from news that could cause your stress levels to rise.

 May we suggest a casual scroll through the Tripalink Instagram instead?
 Nothing but good things to see there.

 Tip #6: Take time for yourself.